What is a Single-Member LLC?

-A single member LLC is a business with only one owner that is not taxed separately from their business.
-Like sole proprietorships, a single member LLC is taxed as a disregarded entity by default.
+A single-member LLC is a business with only one owner that is not taxed separately from their business.
+Like a sole proprietorship, a single member LLC is taxed as a disregarded entity by default.

 To file your income taxes as the owner of a disregarded entity, you must file the following documents:

 Income 1040: Individual Income Tax Form.
 All taxpayers must file this form.

 - Schedule C: This is the form where you report income specifically from your business (i.e. profits and losses).

 - Schedule E: A form to report income from rental properties and other investments.

 - Schedule SE: This form is for filing and paying your self-employment taxes.
 The owner of a disregarded entity must pay Medicare and Social Security taxes.

 State taxes are pass-through taxes.
 The only difference between paying federal and state income taxes will be the forms you need to file.

 Some states require LLCs to pay a special business tax.
 This tax is usually called a franchise tax, but can also be a "Business Excise Tax" or a "Privilege Tax."
 This tax can either act as an annual fee with a flat amount, or it can be a percentage of the business like any other tax.

 If you are selling a product or service, you will most likely have to pay sales tax.
 See our sales tax guide so you can learn everything you need to know about collecting sales and use tax.